-After you are engaged, the single most asked question will be “when’s the big day?!” … Trust me, it’s almost as bad at the classic “so, when are you having kids?” question after you get married!
+After you are engaged, the single most asked question will be “when’s the big day?!” … Trust me, it’s almost as bad as the classic “so, when are you having kids?” question after you get married!

 1. How long do you want your engagement to be?

 We were engaged for 8 months and 24 days.
-Yes, there were times that things were a little stressful trying to cram it all in in the shorter time frame.
+Yes, there were times that things were a little stressful trying to cram it all in in a shorter time frame.
 But I couldn’t imagine being engaged a day longer.

-If you are planning to get married and have your heart set on a very popular venue, it could booked for a year in advance (read my advice about choosing your wedding venue here).
+- If you are planning to get married and have your heart set on a very popular venue, it could booked for a year in advance (read my advice about choosing your wedding venue here).

 2. Is there a specific season that you would like to get married in?

+If you’re stuck with how to choose a wedding date, maybe start broad – like a season.
 Have you always envisioned a winter wedding in the snow or a spring wedding with bright florals?
 Go with your gut on this one, you know what you want.

 3. Will your wedding be outdoors?

 We lived in one of the cities with the best year-round weather, San Diego.
 After living there a few years, I knew that springtime could be very cloudy and windy along the coast.
 We took our venue search inland, where it is almost always sunny.

 4. Are there any wedding dates to avoid?

-5. what day of the week do you want get married?
+5. What day of the week do you want get married?

 If you are trying to squeeze the budget, the better question may be, is it cheaper for us to get married on any other day/time, other than Saturday evening?
 Many venues and vendors may have discounted prices for off-day weddings, be sure to ask.

-6. will this date affect our future anniversaries?
+6. Will this date affect our future anniversaries?

-If you are planning on that beautiful fall wedding, keep in the mind if you choose something in the mid- or end of November, it could fall on Thanksgiving one year.
+If you are planning on that beautiful fall wedding, keep in mind if you choose something in the mid- or end of November, it could fall on Thanksgiving one year.